Journal

 I got a bit carried away with my fascination with anti-social behavior.
 I was complaining about social media not doing a dissection of human behavior, wasn’t I?
 Ah yes, the first paragraph was about how I had to metaphorically dig through a pile of negativity in an attempt to forge professional connections.
 That was a huge commitment!
 And at the cost of my mental health!
 My precious and fragile mental health.
 So yes, a few weeks after changing instances, I couldn’t keep checking my feed.
 The risk reward balance was (is) skewed against me.
 Thus, after maybe a month or two, I started feeding some Mastodon mutuals feeds into my reader.

 Writing all of this down… makes me feel pretty good!
-I don’t feel like I should best myself up for being unable to hold a social media presence and stay at the fringes of the interwebs.
-I’m working on my website and enjoying it a lot.
+I don’t feel like I should beat myself up for being unable to hold a social media presence and stay at the fringes of the interwebs.
+I’m working on my website and am enjoying it a lot.
 I’m learning web dev and improving other skills.
-I’m Doug okay and I mean that!
+I’m doing okay and I mean that!
 I’m doing my BEST!
 My best is all I can do!!! (^_^)

 I am inundated by worry and doubt.
 Do I really want to write as a living?
 Reading these articles from The Open Notebook make me feel unpleasant in a way I cannot describe.
 What do I really want?